Finess prevents light to moderate bladder leaks by creating a seal over the urethra (the opening where urine passes out

 There may be a few reasons for this:

-For many women, although Finess may not keep them completely dry all the time, the number and volume of leakage incidents while using it are reduced enough that they are happy to go from wearing a bulky absorbent pad to just a panty liner as a “backup”.
+For some women, although Finess may not keep them completely dry all the time, the number and volume of leakage incidents while using it are reduced enough that they are happy to go from wearing a bulky absorbent pad to just a panty liner as a “backup”.

 Use of Finess does not appear to make you more likely to get a vaginal or urinary tract infection.
 If you experience any symptoms of a vaginal or urinary tract infection, such as foul smelling urine or vaginal discharge, difficulty or discomfort when urinating, burning, frequent urination, abdominal or unusual back pain, cloudy urine or blood in your urine, discontinue use of Finess until your healthcare professional tells you it is okay to resume use of the product.

 No. Do not flush Finess.
 Instead, put Finess and its packaging in a trash container.

 Finess is available in our online store.
 Simply click on the “Buy Now” button in the top menu to get started.

 Urinary Incontinence is the accidental leakage of urine from your bladder.
 It can range from the occasional dribble to a chronic condition.